Ronald Crawford (water polo)

-Ronald "Ron" Emerson Crawford (December 6, 1939 – December 20, 2015) was an American water polo player who competed in the 1959 Pan American Games, the 1960 Summer Olympics, in the 1964 Summer Olympics, and in the 1968 Summer Olympics.
+Ronald "Ron" Emerson Crawford (December 6, 1939 – December 20, 2015) was an American water polo player who competed for Long Beach State University and participated in the 1959 Pan American Games, the 1960 Summer Olympics, the 1964 Summer Olympics, and the 1968 Summer Olympics.
+In the 1960s, he was considered by many sports journalists to be the top American Water Polo Player.
+After his athletic career ended, he had a forty-year career as a Los Angeles area lifeguard, particularly during the summers, and taught Physical Education and coached swimming and water polo at Beverly Hills High School.